 The 5 Whys Technique

 The 5 Whys is a brainstorming technique used in Lean.
-It was developed by the founder of Toyota - Sakichi Toyoda, and it’s a tool allowing to determine the root cause of a problem by asking “why?” at different levels of an explanation.
+It was developed by the founder of Toyota - Sakichi Toyoda, and it’s based on repeatedly asking the question “why?” until the root cause of a problem is determined.
+Anecdotally, it takes five “why?” questions to get to the bottom of any problem.

-Although it is referred to as 5 Whys there is no magic in the number 5, certain problems will be solved with fewer than 5 or more than 5 questions.
-The goal is simply to ensure that the team has understood the problem as much as possible.
+Although it is referred to as 5 Whys there is no magic in the number 5.
+Certain problems will be solved with fewer than 5 or more than 5 questions.
+The goal is simply to ensure that the team has understood the problem as well as possible.
 Once the root cause is found, a correct solution will be easier to establish.

 The wisdom of children and geniuses